Financial services virtual conference 2026

 Martin Stone, Partner, Risk Consulting

-Understand how tax governance is shifting from policy‑level frameworks to detailed, testable controls.
-We’ll highlight where the ATO is focusing – from documentation and assurance to Taxation of Financial Arrangements (TOFA), Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standard (CRS), and Pillar Two – and unpack current review and audit activity, including GST risk areas.
+Hear how tax governance is shifting from policy‑level frameworks to detailed, testable controls.
+Presenters outline where the ATO is focusing – from documentation and assurance to Taxation of Financial Arrangements (TOFA), Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standard (CRS), and Pillar Two – and unpack current review and audit activity, including GST risk areas.

 Presenters:

 Strengthen your approach to data as a regulatory asset.
-We’ll explore how to identify critical data, establish a trusted source of truth, and enable controlled access across legal, compliance, audit and management functions – supporting faster, more effective regulatory engagement.
+Presenters outline how to identify critical data, establish a trusted source of truth, and enable controlled access across legal, compliance, audit and management functions – supporting faster, more effective regulatory engagement.

 Presenter: